aibolem/RAMDanceToolkitwiki/Overview.md

 ## Downloads

 You can download latest version (v1.0.0) RAMDanceToolkit app and source code from the links below.
 Please see also [How to setup RAMDanceToolkit](How-to-setup-RAMDanceToolkit) page.
-Older releases of RAMDanceToolkit are archived [here](other_releases).
+Older releases of RAMDanceToolkit and change log are archived [here](Other_Releases).

 ### RAMDanceToolkit Application

 You can download the compiled application from here.

 - [RAM-app_osx_v1_1_0.zip](https://github.com/YCAMInterlab/RAMDanceToolkit/releases/download/v1.1.0/RAM-app_osx_v1_1_0.zip) (Mac OS 10.7+, 106.1MB)
 - [RAM-app_win_v1_1_0.zip](https://github.com/YCAMInterlab/RAMDanceToolkit/releases/download/v1.1.0/RAM-app_win_v1_1_0.zip) (Windows 7+, 136.7MB)